oddlama/nix-config/README.md

   - `colmena.nix` Setup for distributed deployment using colmena (actually defines all NixOS hosts)
   - `dev-shell.nix` Environment setup for `nix develop` for using this flake
   - `extra-builtins.nix` Extra builtins via nix-plugins to support transparent repository-wide secrets
-  - `hosts.nix` Wrapper that extracts all defined hosts from `hosts/`
+  - `generate-installer.nix` Helper functions to generate a iso image for any host for simple deployment from scratch.
+The iso will contain an executable `install-system` that will do a full install including partitioning.
+  - `generate-node.nix` Helper function that outputs everything that is necessary to define a new node in a predictable format.
+Used to define colmena nodes and microvms.
   - `lib.nix` Commonly used functionality or helpers that weren't available in the standard library
-  - `rage-decrypt.sh` Auxiliary script for repository-wide secrets
+  - `rage-decrypt-and-cache.sh` Auxiliary script for repository-wide secrets that decrypts a file and caches the output in /tmp
-  - `secrets.nix` Helper to access repository-wide secrets, used by colmena.nix
 - `secrets/` Global secrets and age identities
-  - `secrets.nix.age` Repository-wide global secrets.
-Decrypted on import via `builtins.extraBuiltins.rageImportEncrypted`.
+  - `global.nix.age` Repository-wide global secrets.
+Available on nodes via the repo module as `config.repo.secrets.global`.
   - `backup.pub` Backup age-identity in case I ever lose my YubiKey or it breaks.
   - `yk1-nix-rage.pub` Master YubiKey split-identity.
 Used as a key-grab.
 - `pkgs/` Custom packages and scripts